luisCartoGeo/luisCartoGeo/README.md

+## I'm a Environmental engineer From Venezuela, lover of GIS, GIS Developer and Teacher!!
 - 👋 Hi, I’m Luis Eduardo Pérez Graterol @luisCartoGeo, I live in Venezuela, passionate about GIS since the beginning of my professional life, I have been a blogger (mundocartogeo.blogspot.com--detained--, acolita.com, in my linkedin in/luisedpg/), teacher at Universidad de los Llanos, instructor at Udemy https://www.udemy.com/user/e12ef063-2e2a-46f9-b5f1-7d26b1048cd1/.
 Environmental consultant, inspector of agricultural and livestock farms.
  Active at gis.stackexchange.com /users/165771/luis-perez